Buyers must stand up for ads.txt

 Ads.txt (Authorized Digital Sellers) is the industry standard created to safeguard buyers against counterfeit inventory.
 A text file placed in the root directory of the publisher’s domain, it allows buyers to easily identify which partners are actually authorized to sell inventory on any given site.
 Ads.txt assures buyers that they’re paying real content producers, not imposters, while letting sites publicly declare exactly who has permission to sell their inventory.

-How many Rubicon Project publishers are using ads.txt?
+How many ad requests from Rubicon Project are using ads.txt?

 Rubicon Project was an early and enthusiastic supporter of the ads.txt initiative.
-As of January 2018, more than two-thirds of sites on the exchange have published ads.txt files.
+As of July 2018, more than 90% of web ad requests are covered by ads.txt.
 To note: the standard for supporting mobile app inventory is still in the works.